AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 - (runnerData_t*): The memory that heap_caps_calloc() assigned to us isn't typed, it's just a bunch of holes to fill numbers into.
 This snippit of code tells the compiler that memory we just allocated fits into rd
 - rd: A pointer to the memory we've just allocated.

 So, pointers.
 It's not complicated, but when you're unfamiliar it does seem overwhelming.
 A pointer is an address to a value.
 Think of it like a mailbox.
 The mailbox contains the value, whether it's a single true/false or an entire swadgeMode_t struct.
-THe pointer is the number on the side of the mailbox.
+The pointer is the number on the side of the mailbox.
 Sometimes it's a lot easier to say "grab whatever's in mailbox 20" instead of describing each part of the data inside the mailbox.

 In our case we're doing this because we don't actually know which mailbox out runnerData_t is assigned to.
 What we do know is that whatever that mailbox ends up being we've stored the number inside `rd`.